edbranaganharris-lang/freefall-linear-regression-analysis/README.md

 # freefall-linear-regression-analysis
-Multiple linear regression pipeline in Python to model freefall times for spheres of different materials, accounting for atmospheric air density and temperature.
+Multiple linear regression pipeline in Python to fit freefall times for spheres of different materials.
 I compared MSE/MAE loss functions and batch, stochastic, and mini-batch gradient descent approaches to fit the experimental data provided for the assignment.

 Assignment and report were submitted as part of PHYS20035: Computational Physics and Data Science at the University of Bristol — awarded 78%